Basic (film)

-Basic is a 2003 mystery-action thriller film directed by John McTiernan and starring John Travolta, Connie Nielsen, and Samuel L. Jackson.
-It is the second collaboration of Travolta and Jackson, following 1994's Pulp Fiction.
-The story follows a DEA agent solving the mystery of a bungled training exercise that leads to the deaths of multiple Army Ranger cadets and their instructor.
+Basic is a 2003 crime-action thriller film directed by John McTiernan, written by James Vanderbilt, and starring John Travolta, Connie Nielsen and Samuel L. Jackson.
+It is the second film starring Travolta and Jackson after Pulp Fiction.
+The story follows a DEA agent solving the mystery of a bungled training exercise that leads to the deaths of multiple Army Ranger trainees and their instructor.

 Basic received negative reviews from critics regarding its overall plot and numerous twist endings.
-It was a box-office bomb, grossing only $42.8 million worldwide against a $50 million budget.
+The film was also a box-office bomb, grossing only $42.8 million worldwide against a $50 million budget.

+As of 2025, it is McTiernan's most recent film given his subsequent criminal charges and eventual incarceration related to wiretapping.

 Plot

-During a live fire exercise in the jungles of Panama, a team of Army Rangers trainees is led by the fearsome instructor Master Sergeant Nathan West.
+During a live fire exercise in the jungles of Panama, a team of Army Rangers trainees is led by instructor and Master Sergeant Nathan West.
 Sergeant Ray Dunbar emerges from the jungle carrying wounded Second Lieutenant Levi Kendall.
 The two men are pursued by Sergeant Mueller, whom Dunbar kills in self-defense.
 Although no other bodies are found, West's team is presumed dead.
 Dunbar refuses to talk to Military Police investigator Captain Julia Osborne and insists on speaking to a fellow Ranger from outside the base, drawing an '8' on a piece of paper.
-The post commander Colonel Bill Styles calls in his friend: experienced interrogator, ex-Ranger and now DEA agent Tom Hardy, and assigns him to aid Osborne.
+The post commander, Colonel Bill Styles, calls in his friend: interrogator, ex-Ranger and now DEA agent Tom Hardy, and assigns him to aid Osborne.

-During interrogations of the survivors, they learn that West was infamous for being a ruthless, tough-as-nails sergeant.
-One of the trainees, Jay Pike, earned West's wrath for not following orders, and may have staged the murder.

-Kendall, son of a Joint Chiefs of Staff general and a homosexual, claims West hated him and may have ordered a "training accident" on him.
-He claims West died when hit in the back with a phosphorus grenade.
+Interrogating the survivors, they learn that West was infamous for being an abusive sergeant.
+Trainee Jay Pike earned West's wrath for not following orders, and may have staged the murder.
+Kendall, the homosexual son of a Joint Chiefs of Staff general, claims that West hated him and may have ordered a "training accident" on him.
+He claims that West died when hit in the back with a phosphorus grenade.
 When Pike confessed to the crime, Dunbar wanted to turn him in; a firefight ensued and most of the trainees were killed.

-Dunbar claims Kendall is lying and that Mueller and his fellow trainee Castro were illegally selling prescription drugs and West became aware of their drug dealing.
+Dunbar claims that Kendall is lying, that Mueller and his fellow trainee Castro were illegally selling prescription drugs and that West became aware of their operation.
 Mueller used Pike's grenade to kill West and tried to frame Pike.
-A firefight broke out and several trainees were killed.
-Dunbar claims that Dr. Peter Vilmer supplied the drugs and falsified drug tests so that soldiers came out clean.
-After confessing to the crime, Vilmer is placed under arrest.
+A firefight ensued and several trainees were killed.
+Dr. Peter Vilmer supplied the drugs and falsified tests so that soldiers came out clean.
+After confessing, Vilmer is placed under arrest.

 Styles orders Osborne and Hardy not to talk to Kendall again.
-They disobey and interrogate Kendall once more, but he suddenly begins vomiting blood.
+They disobey and interrogate Kendall, who begins vomiting blood.
 Before dying, he draws an '8' with his own blood on Osborne's hand.
-Hardy explains a rumor about a group of ex-Rangers in Panama calling themselves "Section 8".
+Hardy explains a rumor about "Section 8", a group of ex-Rangers in Panama.
 They apparently trained under West, turned rogue and became drug dealers.

-Styles is furious; he relieves Osborne of duty and tells Hardy to leave.
+Furious, Styles relieves Osborne of duty and tells Hardy to leave.
 He considers the investigation closed and a CID transport from Washington arrives to take Vilmer and Dunbar away.